AshleyQ/LearnGitHub/README.md

 # LearnGitHub

 This is just some placeholder text.
-Still testing how to merge local repos.